RISE: Robust Imitation through Stochastic Encoding: Experiments

 \subsection{Autonomous Navigation of a Ground Vehicle}

-In this task, an agent must reach a parameterized goal while navigating an environment containing a dynamic obstacle.
+In this task, the agent, an autonomous ground vehicle must reach the goal while navigating an environment containing a dynamic obstacle.
 The agent's state is represented as $s = (x, y, \theta)$, where $(x, y)$ denotes position and $\theta$ is orientation.
 The action space consists of linear and angular velocities, $a = (v, \omega)$.
-The environment features a moving circular obstacle whose position is sampled to ensure a safe margin between the agent's initial state and goal.
-The obstacle’s radius is drawn from a predefined range to introduce variability, and its velocity is dynamically assigned to create unpredictable motion.
-This setup requires the agent to continuously adapt its trajectory in real time.
+The environment features a moving obstacle whose position is sampled to ensure a safe margin between the agent's initial state and goal.
+The obstacle’s radius varies in a range of values to introduce variability, and its velocity is dynamically assigned to create unpredictable motion.

-\textbf{Expert Data Generation:} Expert demonstrations are generated using a collision cone-based control barrier function (CBF) \cite{tayal2024collision}.
-The dataset, which includes 10k expert demonstrations, is constructed by randomly sampling initial robot states ($s$), obstacle parameters ($\mathcal{O}$---position, velocity, and radius), and goal position ($\mathcal{G}$).

-\textbf{Evaluation and Comparative Analysis:} We evaluate performance across 1000 sampled test scenarios, ensuring that the expert demonstrations satisfy safety and reach conditions.
-Figure~\ref{fig: Baseline_comparison} summarizes the results.
-GenOSIL outperforms both C-PPO and GC-BC on both the evaluation metrics.
-It achieves the highest \textbf{Safety Rate} while maintaining a superior \textbf{Reach Rate}.
-Although C-PPO effectively enforces safety constraints, it struggles with goal-reaching performance, and GC-BC achieves higher reach rates but suffers from frequent collisions.
-These results underscore GenOSIL’s ability to balance safety and task performance.